Datateknologerna-vid-Abo-Akademi/gulis/WELCOME.md

 The courses can be found here in the [studienhandboken](http://studiehandboken.abo.fi/sv/degree-programme/5071).
 You need to open each course to see when it is actually held...

+Also note: Some things are not great in life...
+This site should not be viewed from a phone, hopefully will be updated soon.

 // TODO: add some cool parsing stuff here